Constitution of Texas: Article 12: "Private Corporations"

 Article 12 contains two sections directing the Legislature to enact general laws for the creation of private corporations and prohibiting the creation of private corporations by special law.
 Four other sections were repealed in 1969, and a fifth section in 1993.

 Article 13: "Spanish and Mexican Land Titles"

 Article 13 established provisions for Spanish and Mexican land titles from the Mexican War Era to please the Mexican government.
 This article was repealed in its entirety in 1969.

 Article 14: "Public Lands and Land Office"

-Article 14 contains a single section establishing the General Land Office and the office of commissioner of the General Land Office.
+Article 14 contains a single section establishing the General Land Office (the office of Commissioner of the General Land Office is discussed under Article IV).
 Seven other sections were repealed in 1969.

 Article 15: "Impeachment"

 Article 15 describes the process of impeachment and lists grounds on which to impeach judges.
 The House of Representatives is granted the power of impeachment, while the Senate has power to try all impeachments.

 No person may be convicted save by the consent of two-thirds of the Senators present, who have taken an oath or affirmation to impartially try the impeached.
 Judgement in impeachment cases does not extend beyond removal from office and disqualification from public office.
 The convicted remains subject to trial, indictment and punishment according to law.

 All officers while subject to impeachment charges are suspended until the verdict by the Senate has been delivered.